University of California, Santa Barbara Library

 The library serves UC Santa Barbara's students, faculty, and staff.
-The Library is also open to the public, but to borrow materials, non-University affiliated individuals must purchase a UCSB Library Card for $100 for one year.
+The library is also open to the public, but to borrow materials, individuals not affiliated with the university must purchase a UCSB library card for $100 for one year.
 However, members of UCSB affiliates may join for a reduced fee, and students and faculty at other University of California campuses, public school teachers, and faculty from reciprocating libraries may also obtain borrowing privileges with no charge, subject to verification.
-Members of the UC Alumni Association may obtain a courtesy library card, which provides borrowing access, but not access to licensed databases or interlibrary loan, or the ability to check-out journals.
+Members of the UC Alumni Association may obtain a courtesy library card, which provides borrowing access, but not access to licensed databases or interlibrary loan, or the ability to check out journals.

-The Main Library has eight floors, with the Pacific View Room on the eighth floor offering a view of the Pacific Ocean.
+The main library has eight floors, with the Pacific View Room on the eighth floor offering a view of the Pacific Ocean.

-Kristin Antelman was named University Librarian in 2018.